MMA Junkie: Overview

-MMAjunkie Radio is a weekly Internet radio show broadcast from Las Vegas, Nevada.
+MMA Junkie Radio is a weekly Internet radio show broadcast from Las Vegas, Nevada.
 MMAjunkie Radio resulted from the acquisition and re-branding of TAGG Radio (Trigg And Gorgeous George), which launched in 2007 and formed a content partnership with MMAjunkie in 2008.
-The live Internet radio show and podcast was renamed MMAjunkie Radio in early 2009.

-Hosted by "Gorgeous" George Garcia, Brian "Goze" Garcia and MMAjunkie lead staff reporter John Morgan, the show broadcasts Monday-Friday with occasional weekend and evening "Primetime" specials.
-Although once produced from a home studio, the show moved in 2009 to its new studio at the Race & Sports Book inside The Mandalay Bay Resort & Casino, "Where Eligance and Excitement meet on the Las Vegas Strip".
+The live Internet radio show and podcast was renamed MMA Junkie Radio in early 2009.
+The show is hosted by "Gorgeous" George Garcia, Brian "Goze" Garcia and MMAjunkie lead staff reporter John Morgan, the show broadcasts Monday-Friday with occasional weekend and evening "Primetime" specials.
+Although once produced from a home studio, the show moved in 2009 to its new studio at the Race & Sports Book inside The Mandalay Bay Resort & Casino.

 The two-hour show is a guest-driven program that features some of the most prominent fighters, trainers, promoters and officials in the sport.
-Additionally, Morgan and other members of the MMAjunkie editorial team frequently discuss and break the latest MMA news on the program.
+Additionally, Morgan and other members of the MMA Junkie editorial team frequently discuss and break the latest MMA news on the program.

-Upon its initial launch, TAGG Radio became the first radio show co-hosted by an active MMA fighter, though Frank Trigg ultimately had to resign his post due to his UFC contract stipulations.
-Trainer Marc Laimon has since become a frequent co-host, and veteran fighter Don Frye is an occasional contributor with his humorous "Don Frye-days" personal advice segments.